-If you are planning to stay in Thailand only for couple weeks and you hold a passport from any of the listed countries, you are eligible for a Visa on Arrival that is valid for 15 days.
+If you are planning to stay in Thailand only for couple weeks and you hold a passport issued by one of 18 eligible countries, you can apply for a Visa on Arrival that is valid for 15 days.
 This visa can be applied for and received same-day at all international airports and most border crossings.

-When applying for a Visa on Arrival you need to have a passport, air ticket, photo, hotel booking voucher and enough cash in local currency to pay the fee (normally it's 2000 THB).
+When applying for Visa on Arrival you need to have a passport, air ticket, photo, hotel booking voucher and enough cash in local currency to pay the fee (normally it's 2000 THB).
 Detailed information about this type of Thai tourist visa, the list of required documents and application procedure can be found here: Thai Visa on Arrival.

 Single-Entry Tourist Visa

 Single-Entry Tourist Visa is valid for entering Thailand once within 3 months from the date of application.
 The period of stay is 60 days maximum (starting from the day you enter Thailand).
-Single-Entry Tourist Visa can be applied for at any Thai embassy or consulate worldwide and costs around 30 EUR.
+Single-Entry Tourist Visa can be applied for at any Thai embassy or consulate worldwide and costs around 40 USD / 30 EUR.
 It usually takes two business days to apply for and receive your visa but the length of the process varies depending on the embassy/consulate.

 When applying for a Single-Entry Tourist Visa you need to have a passport valid for at least six months, photos, visa fee (cash or transfer), air ticket for flying out, address in Thailand and a proof that you have enough funds for your trip.
 Detailed information about this type of Thai tourist visa, the list of required documents and application procedure can be found here: Single-Entry Tourist Visa.

 Multiple-Entry Tourist Visa

 When applying for a Multiple-Entry Tourist Visa you need to have a passport valid for at least six months, photos, visa fee (cash or transfer), air ticket for flying out and address in Thailand for the first visit, proof of bank balance and proof of employment.
 Detailed information about this type of Thai tourist visa, the list of required documents and application procedure can be found here: Multiple-Entry Tourist Visa.

 Thailand Visa Photo Size